Chesterhuang1999/Veri-qec/README.md

 I. The experimental results produced by Veri-QEC can support the following claims mentioned in the paper:

 - Veri-QEC can perform general verification for all error configurations on surface codes with up to 121 qubits in $\sim 200$ minutes (see `Output/correction/correction_surface_11.txt`);

+- Veri-QEC can verify the correctness detection property on surface code with distance up to 23; It can detect an counterexample when distance is set to be the real value + 1 for surface codes with distance up to 25 (see `Output/detection_surface/detection_surface_(23,25).txt`).

 - Veri-QEC can perform partial verification for certain user-provided constraints up to 361 qubits within $\sim 100$ minutes (see `Output/userprov_constraint/usrprov_comb_19.txt`).

 - Veri-QEC can verify simple examples of fault-tolerant gadgets.
 (See Section 7.4 in the paper, and the outputs of `src/logical_op_test.py`).

 - Veri-QEC can verify a benchmark of 14 kinds of QEC codes.

 II.
 When revising the experimental results for the QEC code benchmarks, we identified opportunities for updates and improvements.
 The updates of experimental results include: